Reviewed and Updated February 2021

 - Respect the rights and dignity of every player regardless of their gender, ability, cultural background or religion.

 - Condemn the use of violence in any form, be it by spectators, coaches, officials or players.

-BHFNC will take any necessary disciplinary action including the suspension or banning of a player, official or spectator for repeated or serious breaches of the Code of Conduct.
+BHFNC will take any necessary disciplinary action including the suspension or banning of a player, official or spectator for any single instance, or repeated or serious breaches of the Code of Conduct.

 To ensure this policy remains current and relevant to Club operations and reflects community expectations, it will be reviewed annually.
 Any alterations or amendments will be taken to the next Board meeting for approval.